jochym/qecalc/DOC/sphinx/quickTutorial.rst

     mphon = MultiPhononCalc('config.ini')

     for task in mphon.getAllTasks():
+        #add this line if need to resolve some of the output file names from QE input files (e.g. 'flvec'):
+        #task.syncSetting()
         task.output.parse()

 Example 2: Converger
 ----------------------

-Class converger will converge a value  with respect to k-points or different parameters  of pw.x input file.
+Class Converger will converge a value  with respect to k-points or different parameters  of pw.x input file.
 Currently, the value can be 'total energy', 'fermi energy' or 'single phonon'::